Neonatal Nurse Practitioner (NNP) Career Guide

 Still not sure which nurse practitioner path suits your career goals?
 Read our comprehensive NP career guides to learn more about different specialties:

 - Psychiatric Nurse Practitioner

 - Adult-Gerontology Nurse Practitioner

 Neonatal NP FAQs

-- Neonatal nurse practitioners care for premature and sick newborns including diagnosing them, providing treatment plans, and prescribing medication.
+- Neonatal nurse practitioners care for premature and sick newborns, including diagnosing them, providing treatment plans, and prescribing medication.

-- According to Salary.com, the median salary for an NNPs is $123,857.
+- According to Salary.com, the median salary for NNPs is $137,140.

 - Earn an MSN or DNP with a Neonatal Nurse Practitioner specialty from an accredited program, then get your NNP certification from the national certification corporation.

-- If you already have your bachelor's degree, it will usually take another two years to complete your Master’s degree, or three to four years to complete your DNP.
+- If you already have your bachelor's degree, it will usually take another two years to complete your Master’s degree or three to four years to complete your DNP.

 - This depends on the type of facility they are working in.
 Working hours for a neonatal nurse practitioner can range from 36 to 40 hours per week.